 Yes, measuring emotions is tricky.
 Luckily, there are many metrics that will help you tap into your customers’ feelings about your product and user experience.
 Once you know where you stand and which levers to pull, you can take proactive steps to improve customer satisfaction at every stage of the user journey.

 Before we dive into the metrics, a little context.
 At Appcues, we use a flywheel model rather than a traditional funnel model to define the user journey.
 This cyclical model considers the entire user experience, and makes it easier to understand its potential for compounding growth.

-Our Product-Led Growth Flywheel framework consists of 4 sequential user segments—evaluators, beginners, regulars, and champions—and the key actions these users take to graduate from one stage to the next: activate to adopt to adore to advocate.
+Our Product-Led Growth Flywheel framework consists of 5 sequential user segments—Strangers, Explorers, Beginners, Regulars, and Champions—and the key actions these users take to graduate from one stage to the next: Evaluate to Activate to Adopt to Expand to Advocate.

 A customer’s movement through the flywheel is driven by a positive user experience.
 By optimizing for customer satisfaction at every stage of the user experience, you give yourself multiple opportunities to actively improve customer retention.

-Measuring customer satisfaction is especially important during the later stages of the Product-Led Growth Flywheel: adore and advocate.
-This means you’ll be measuring the satisfaction of your regular and champion users.
+Measuring customer satisfaction is especially important during the later stages of the Product-Led Growth Flywheel: Expand and Advocate.
+This means you’ll be measuring the satisfaction of your Regular and Champion users.